Bianca-Pasat/MOI/docs/source/integration.rst

          - lipids.txt

-Alternatively, if you mcia is used as with pipeline-generated data you should declare these variables as follows:
+Alternatively, if mcia is used with pipeline-generated data you should declare these variables as follows:

 .. code:: bash

    params{
-     outdir: '/home/bianca/testresultsintegration' ### If outdir =  results then pathmcia should: /complete/path/to/results/mcia/ biotransl_all_path:path/to/results/prepareforbio
+     outdir: '/home/results/' ### If outdir =  results then pathmcia should: /complete/path/to/results/mcia/ biotransl_all_path:path/to/results/prepareforbio
-     pathmcia  = '/$outdir/mcia/'  # should of the string of the format /complete/path/to/results/mcia/
+     pathmcia  = '/home/results/mcia/'  # should of the string of the format /complete/path/to/results/mcia/
-     biotrans_all_path  : "/home/bianca/testresultsintegration/prepareforbio/"  # should of the string of the format /complete/path/to/results/prepareforbio/
+     biotrans_all_path  : "/home/results/prepareforbio/"  # should of the string of the format /complete/path/to/results/prepareforbio/
      }

 Additionally, you need to change parameters in